ben-cooper/Hangman/README.md

 `-f path_to_word_list` (optional) specifies the path to an alternative word list or dictionary.
 The default is `/usr/share/dict/words`

-`-c` (optional) (overrides -t and -f) specifies that cache file should be used for dictionary.
-The directory will be searched for the file `cache`.
+`-c` (optional) creates a cache if none exists or if used in conjunction with `-t` or `-f`, otherwise loads the word list from an existing cache (the cache determines the number of threads)

 During usage `CTRL-D` can be used to exit at either the hangman string prompt or the wrong letters prompt.